Home » Technical Analysis

 If we take the case with trend lines, they can serve as more precise breakout levels.
 In this case, traders will need confirmation that a trend line has been penetrated.
 Some traders may prefer to wait for the breakout candle to close.
 Others may prefer to wait for two or more candles to close below the level of support or above the level of resistance.

 There are other confirmation methods as well.
-A trader may establish a breakout zone a specific percentage beyond the level of breakout.
+A trader may establish a breakout zone with a specific percentage beyond the level of breakout.
 If the price successfully penetrates the breakout level and the breakout zone beyond it, then this could be an actual breakout.
 Traders may use any percentage as a signal.
 Most commonly (in stock trading practice), they will use the 3% rule – a point that stands 3% beyond the breakout level.

 On the 1-hour chart of USD/JPY below, we use a 0.30% filter from the breakout level.